 The expansion of national expenditures for health services, research, and development over the last 60 years has been remarkable.
-Total national health expenditures have risen from 4 percent of GDP in 1952 to nearly 18 percent of GDP by 2019 and almost 20 percent of GDP in 2020.
-This expansion has both enhanced health care for those who already had access and extended access to tens of millions through Medicare, Medicaid, and more recently, the Affordable Care Act.
+Total national health expenditures have risen from 4 percent of GDP in 1952 to nearly 18 percent by 2019, then increasing to 20 percent in 2020 during the first year of the COVID-19 pandemic, and then decreasing to about 18 percent in 2021.
+This expansion has both enhanced health care for those who already had access and extended access to tens of millions through Medicare, Medicaid, and more recently, the Affordable Care Act of 2010.
 However, national health expenditures cannot continue to expand at this pace in the future.
-In fact, the Medicare Trustees Report projects a dramatic slowdown in the rate of increase in perenrollee Medicare spending in the future, even as the average number of enrollees will be increasing.
+The Medicare Trustees Report projects a dramatic slowdown in the rate of increase in per-enrollee Medicare spending in the future, as the average number of enrollees will be increasing.
+The slowdown results from a combination of cost constraints from the Affordable Care Act and the fact that individuals will be living longer after attaining age 65, thus pushing end-of-life costs to older ages.
 Even with improved efficiency and targeting of medical care in the future, a deceleration in spending per enrollee of this magnitude will tend to slow the rate of reduction in mortality.